Tellus Zine seeks art and writing submissions from teens

 - Posted By Ellen Muse-Lindeman

-Our call for submissions on the theme of Metamorphosis is now open and accepting submissions at telluszine.org until April 1, 2021.
+This call for submissions on the theme Life is Change is now open and accepting submissions at telluszine.org until March 2, 2022.

 The Tellus Editorial Board meets weekly to develop the zine, review submissions, plan events, and engage in critical dialogs.
 Members also work on personal creative projects, learn about editorial skills, and about different art forms through monthly workshops and field trips.
 Tellus Zine is a program of the Kennedy Heights Arts Center and is made possible with support from the Charles H. Dater Foundation and Artswave.

 About Kennedy Heights Arts Center:

 The mission of Kennedy Heights Arts Center is to enhance the life of the surrounding community through arts and cultural experiences that embrace diversity, foster creativity, and build community.
 Founded in 2004, the community arts center provides arts education programs, exhibitions, and cultural events for more than 5,000 youth and adults annually.